About Columbia Basin Health Association

 - Expand and grow services to meet community needs.

-- Aggressively manage our service delivery and patient flow to improve efficiency and effectiveness.
+- Aggressively manage our service delivery and patient flow to improve efficiency

 - Optimize the use of existing assets for service or organizational expansion.